jdavidberger/lighthouse2tools/README.md

 - How to use the new calibration parameters?
 - What 'initial value' is in play for each LFSR polynomial?
 - What are the miscellaneous bits in the USB packet for?
+- How do you enable report type 40?

 # Useful external tools